mesosphere/dcos-docs-site/pages/1.11/security/ent/service-auth/auth-tokens/index.md

 # Refreshing Tokens
 Services can use a variety of means to refresh their tokens.
 Ideally, a service should calculate the length of time until the token expires, which is embedded within the token itself, and request a new one before it expires.
 However, a service can also wait until it receives a `401` to request a new token.

 You may need to provision a service with a service account depending on your [security mode](/1.11/security/ent/#security-modes) and the origin of the service's requests.
-The following table details the circumstances under which a service requires an account.

 An API consumer should be able to handle when its current authentication token expires.